Beaumont Brain Injury Lawyer

-Any time a person sustains a bump, jolt or blow that causes a disruption to the normal function of the brain it is considered a brain injury.
+Any bump, jolt, or blow that causes a disruption to the normal function of the brain is considered a traumatic brain injury (TBI).
 The severity of the brain injury may range from mild to severe.
 A mild brain injury causes a brief change in a person’s consciousness or mental status.
-A severe brain injury involves a long period of amnesia or unconsciousness after the accident.
-The period of time will usually be less than 30 minutes.
-If you or a loved one experienced a brain injury caused by an accident, contact our Beaumont brain injury lawyers.
-We can help.
+A severe brain injury may involve a long period of amnesia or unconsciousness after the accident.
+If you or a loved one experienced a brain injury caused by an accident, contact The Ryan Law Group.
+Our experienced Beaumont brain injury attorneys can help.

 Brain Injury Symptoms

 Some people who sustain a brain injury may experience symptoms for one year or more.
 Common symptoms include: